 Prior to joining Northwestern in 2011, DiPrima was director of alumni communications at the University of Notre Dame.
 Previously, she spent 15 years as a marketing executive at leading financial services companies.

-As the social media director at West Virginia University, Tony Dobies has positioned the university as a leader in higher education when it comes to new and social media platforms.
-He is a vocal advocate across the higher education community and has spoken at numerous national conferences on the importance of social and digital media in marketing and communications.
+As the Senior Director of Marketing at West Virginia University, Tony Dobies has positioned the University as a leader in creative marketing and social media.
+He is a vocal advocate for new and innovative approaches to marketing in higher education and has spoken at numerous national conferences on the importance of social media in marketing and communications.

 Alex Parraga is the chief digital officer at UC Santa Barbara, a position he's held since 2014 when he first joined the university.
 He oversees university branding and digital strategy and is leading the charge to build marketing capabilities across campus.

 Prior to joining UC Santa Barbara, Parraga spent the majority of his professional career in the advertising industry.
 That's where he originally found his passion for brand building and integrated marketing communications at agencies including Ogilvy and BBDO and with client partners such as Mars Chocolate, General Electric and American Express.